Jean Charles Carbone

 Jean Charles Carbone (born 10 April 1979, Marseille, France) is a French-Italian record producer, arranger and composer.
 Since 1998, he has been working as freelance sound engineer, both in Italy and abroad, and as in-house producer at Teatro delle Voci and Abnegat Records.
 As a producer and sound engineer, he shares credits with artists including Ronan Chris Murphy, Steve Vai, Richard Ray Farrell, Black Crowes' Chris Robinson, Alan Vega, Jarvis Cocker, Gavin Friday, Caterina Caselli, Marco Pandolfi, Swamp Dogg, Mick Collins, Mark Arm, Stan Ridgway, Jennifer Gentle's Marco Fasolo, Verdena and many others, producing records for Italian television and several international releases.

 Awards

-In 2002, Carbone received a platinum music recording sales certification for composing, arranging and producing the song "Never Too Late" released by Sugar/Universal, also used in an Italian commercial by TIM.
+In 2002, Carbone received a platinum music recording sales certification for composing, arranging and producing the song "Never Too Late", released by Sugar/Universal, also used in an Italian commercial by TIM.

-In 2013, the band C+C=Maxigross received from the Italian Meeting of Independent Record Labels (MEI) the award for "the best Italian independent production of 2013" for the album Ruvain, for which Carbone engineered three tracks.
+In 2013, the band C+C=Maxigross received from the Italian Meeting of Independent Record Labels the award for "the best Italian independent production of 2013" for the album Ruvain, for which Carbone engineered three tracks.

 In 2015, he was nominated for an Australian Music Celtic Award for the album Nitro, by the band SIDH.

 Other contributions

 In 2004, the song "If" was used by MTV as the theme song for "MTV en Cuba".

-In 2009, he co-produced and co-wrote the song "La lune" released by Scorpio/BMG, which became number 43 in French charts.
+In 2009, he co-produced and co-wrote the song "La lune" released by Scorpio/BMG, which became number 43 in the French chart.

 In 2012, he produced Marco Pandolfi's record Close the Bottle When You're Done.